rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

     > project-id        project-name      12345678910
     > ```

-2. Set your project ID to the `PROJECT_ID` environment variable.
-Replace `project-id` with your personal project ID from the previous output:
+2. Set your Project ID to the `PROJECT_ID` environment variable.
+Replace `project-id` with your personal Project ID from the previous output:

        PROJECT_ID=project-id